-The final exam consists of the defence of a thesis written in English under the guidance of a supervisor, chosen among the teaching professors of UNITN, on a topic that is consistent with the content of the Master’s programme.
+The final exam consists of the defence of a thesis written in English under the guidance of a supervisor, chosen among the professors of UniTrento, on a topic consistent with the content of the Master’s programme.
 The supervisor will monitor and support the student's activities, providing feed-back on the suitability of the dissertation to be discussed, as well as on its originality

 The Master thesis has a double educational value.
 On the one hand, it allows to evaluate the student’s learning outcomes as applied to an area of Human-Computer Interaction via an empirical or theoretical research; on the other hand, it allow to evaluate the student’s level of autonomy in planning, writing, and discussing a scientific text.